-VAERS - Data On May 8, 2025, CDC and FDA expanded public access to VAERS data in the WONDER database (wonder cdc gov) and in VAERS downloadable files (vaers hhs gov) to provide a more complete picture of all reported adverse events following vaccination received This enhancement is part of a broader CDC and FDA effort to improve transparency and access to vaccine safety data, while continuing to protect
+VAERS - Data On May 8, 2025, CDC and FDA expanded public access to VAERS data in the WONDER database (wonder cdc gov) and in VAERS downloadable files (vaers hhs gov) to provide more information for all reported adverse events following vaccination received This enhancement is part of a broader CDC and FDA effort to improve transparency and access to vaccine safety data, while continuing to protect patient

 VAERS - Report an Adverse Event The Vaccine Adverse Event Reporting System (VAERS) is a national early warning system to detect possible safety problems in vaccines used in the United States VAERS accepts and analyzes reports of adverse events (AEs) after a person has received a vaccination Anyone can report an adverse event to VAERS Healthcare professionals are required to report certain adverse events and vaccine